PHPCSStandards/PHPCSStandards.github.io/wiki/Advanced-Usage.md

 This feature is provided for debugging purposes only.
 Using this feature will dramatically increase screen output and script running time.

 PHP_CodeSniffer contains multiple verbosity levels.
-Level 3 (indicated by the command line argument `-vvv`) will print all verbosity information for level 1 (file specific token and line counts with running times), level 2 (tokeniser output) as well as token processing output with sniff running times.
+Level 3 (indicated by the command line argument `-vvv`) will print all verbosity information for level 1 (file specific token and line counts with running times), level 2 (tokenizer output) as well as token processing output with sniff running times.

 The token processing output is best explained with an example.
 For the following file: